Bény-sur-Mer

 Bény-sur-Mer ([beni syʁ mɛʁ], literally Bény on Sea) is a commune in the Calvados department in the Normandy region, in northwestern France.
 It lies 5 km south of Bernières-sur-Mer and 13 km north of Caen.

 World War II

 During World War II, Bény-sur-Mer was liberated on D-Day by Le Régiment de la Chaudière, a French Canadian unit.
 There was a gun battery located near the town at the time.

 D-Day: morning

-Beny-sur-Mer, garrisoned during the Occupation, was not the object of a significant tactical engagement on D-Day.
-The village was impacted by three notable actions during the day, to the northeast at Château-de-Tailleville (WN 23) a long fight took place before Beny-sur-Mer would be safe, to its immediate west a short engagement at WN 28a later in the day and much earlier in the morning two units of 716 Infantry Division came to realize their day would be different, being hit by Naval Gunfire.
+Although garrisoned during the Occupation, Beny-sur-Mer did not play a central role in a major tactical confrontation on D-Day.
+Instead, the village witnessed three noteworthy incidents on that day.
+To the northeast, a prolonged struggle unfolded at Château-de-Tailleville (WN 23) before Beny-sur-Mer's security was assured.
+Directly to its west, a brief encounter occurred at WN 28a later in the day.
+Additionally, early in the morning, two battalions from the 716 Infantry Division encountered a transformative shift in their day due to Naval Gunfire.